How to Stop Spending Money

 1. Switch to reusable containers.

-Instead of spending money on all those plastic baggies that go from the pantry to the lunch box to the garbage, get some reusable containers.
-Yes, this is an initial investment, as a couple of these suggestions are.
-But, in the end, you won’t have to keep spending money on all that plastic pre-trash.
+Instead of spending money on all those plastic baggies that go from the pantry to the lunchbox to the garbage, get some reusable containers.
+Yes, this is an initial investment.
+But in the end, you won’t have to keep spending money on all that plastic pre-trash.
 Oh yeah.

 You probably already have hand towels tucked in a drawer or cabinet somewhere.
 If not, ask your mom to buy or crochet you some for Christmas.
 Or hit up your local dollar store.
 These things aren’t expensive, and using them instead of a new paper towel sheet every time means fewer trips to the store and to the dumpster.

 3. Buy in bulk.